For many, that first solo trip is likely to be an extended adventure of at least months, or somewhere halfway across the globe.

-When I was in Tokyo alone (in 2012), at that time, it was close to impossible for tourists to obtain 3G, which means I was definitely off the grid till I get back to the hotel (only the lobby had WIFI).
+When I was in Tokyo alone (in 2012), at that time, it was close to impossible for tourists to obtain 3G, which means I was definitely off the grid till I got back to the hotel (WIFI was also only available at the hotel lobby).
 I didn’t get the luxury to scroll through Instagram or Facebook, nor had I chances to Whatsapp.
 The only thing I could do was to focus on the food and observe my surroundings.
 I kinda miss that now.

 On another evening, I wandered through the lively streets of Shibuya and somehow ended up in a rather crowded okonomiyaki restaurant.
 There didn’t seem to be anyone dining alone.
-Everyone was chatting animatedly with their dinner companions and cooking their own okonomiyaki, while I was trying to figure out through the paper guide what to do with that bowl of raw food in front of me.
+Everyone was chatting animatedly with their dinner companions and cooking their own okonomiyaki, while I was trying to figure the paper guide out on what to do with that bowl of raw food in front of me.

 A staff came over and volunteered to help me cook, a gesture I totally welcomed!
 I ended up with okonomiyaki that was perfectly cooked, and photos that documented the process!
 Double win!